 Having gone through the whole process of building a solar-generator on and in my home, facing all these difficulties, I would do it differently if I ever was to undertake a similar project again.

-So, if you're planning to go green and plug into Mr Golden Sun as my granddaughter calls him, then perhaps give this at least some consideration; it's worth a thought.
+So if you're planning to go green and plug into Mr Golden-Sun as my granddaughter calls him, then perhaps give this at least some consideration; it is worth a thought.

 Obviously it depends on the circumstances of your property; for some this wouldn't be feasible.
-But I suspect most of us could use some extra garaging for our cars, bicycles, lawnmowers and your other hobbies.
+But I suspect most of us could use some extra garaging for our cars, bicycles and lawnmowers; and your other hobbies.
 For example I wish I had a dedicated mead room for brewing; it should be scrupulously clean.

 Residential solar panels pitch invites questions about the angle of your PVs.

-Below, these residential solar panels are pitched just right, but of course they are shaded in the early morning.
-I spotted them in a small fishing village in Holland; the Dutch are masters of capturing water, wind and sunshine.
+In the photo below these residential solar panels are pitched just right, but of course they are shaded in the early morning.
+I spotted them in a small fishing-village in Holland; the Dutch are masters of harvesting water, wind and sunshine.

 Shadows on PV panels is a very important consideration; block one and all those in series won't perform at all.